csells/fibscli/README.md

 - play backgammon

 # UI TODO
+- ok to click on an opponent piece when you're hitting them
 - move a hit piece *after* it's been hit
 - clicking on the board should clear the selected pip piece
 - draw moving pieces on top of other pieces
-- animate movement to the bar
 - highlight all possible moves
 - shouldn't allow any other moves while dice are on the bar
 - don't show the label while it's moving